anhaidgroup/active_matcher/README.md

 ### How to Use

-See examples on [using ActiveMatcher on a single machine](https://github.com/anhaidgroup/active_matcher/blob/docs/examples/Single-Machine-Example.md) and a [cluster](https://github.com/anhaidgroup/active_matcher/blob/docs/examples/Cluster-Example.md).
+See examples on using ActiveMatcher on a [single machine](https://github.com/anhaidgroup/active_matcher/blob/docs/examples/Single-Machine-Example.md) and a [cluster of machines](https://github.com/anhaidgroup/active_matcher/blob/docs/examples/Cluster-Example.md).

 ### Further Pointers